tubbo/Snookey2/README.md

 Thank you for downloading Snookey!

+Added:
+More text in general
+More descriptive and better looking text
+Auto closes when getting a stream spot is successful after 1 minute Retries every 2 seconds if requesting a stream spot fails with error message

 [Original Snookey by u/Spikeedoo is here.](https://github.com/Spikeedoo/SnooKey)

 The text and stuff below was originally made by u/Spikeedoo: